 - Whip the egg whites to soft peak.
 Slowly add the remaining sugar and whip to full peak.
 Fold the egg whites into the batter in 3rds, mixing just until there are no streaks of egg white visible.

 - Pour the batter into the prepared pan and bake until the middle of the cake springs back when pressed or a toothpick inserted into the middle comes out clean, about 45-50 minutes.

 - Cool for 10 minutes in the pan then turn out onto a cooling rack until completely cooled (see note).

 - Stir the rum into the apricot preserves.

 - Using a serrated knife trim the top of the cake so it's flat.
 Split the cake into 2 layers.
+Place the bottom layer onto an 8" cardboard cake round (it makes handling the cake easier).
 Spread 1/3 of the apricot mixture onto the bottom layer and place the top layer onto the cake.

 - Warm the remaining apricot preserves in the microwave for 30 seconds.
 Strain the preserves into a clean bowl to remove the chunky bits of fruit.
 Ice the top and sides of the cake with the remaining apricot preserves.
 Place the cake onto a cooling rack set over a clean sheet pan.
 Allow the cake to air-dry for at least an hour.

 - Microwave the the chocolate with the butter in 30 second increments until both are melted.
 Add the corn syrup to the chocolate/butter mixture.
 Pour the warm glaze over the cake, using a small spatula to fill in any gaps.